Markim Hall, Second Floor

 Taking a class pass/fail: Just like a semester at Macalester, you can take one course pass/fail.
 This cannot be a course that you plan to count toward your major.
 If your program lets you choose this as a grading option, follow their policies.
 If your program doesn't have this option, contact the Registrar’s Office within four weeks of the start of your program.

-Registering for Macalester classes while off-campus: While off-campus, you will register for the Macalester courses you will take the fall/spring after your semester away.
+Registering for Macalester classes while off-campus: While studying away, you will register for the Macalester courses you will take the fall/spring after your semester away.
 About three weeks before registration, the Registrar’s Office will email you to make sure you can be contacted electronically while away.
 If you have internet access, then registration will be through 1600grand, just as if you were on campus.
 If you cannot access the internet, you can work out an alternative with the Registrar’s Office.

 Ask for help: Use the “ask us” link on the Library site to send an email research question or chat with us online.